 Three cards after Koenig in the set was card 59, Joe Mowry, whose card gives us two clues.
 First, he is listed as 24 years old.
 According to Baseball-Reference, Mowry was born on April 6, 1908, which meant his Goudey age was not correct at any point during the 1934 baseball season, much less calendar year.

 Six cards after Mowry in the set was card 65, Cliff Bolton, who Goudey lists as 26 years old.
-According to Baseball-Reference, Bolton was born on April 10, 1907, which would have made him 26 only until April 9, 1934.
+According to Baseball-Reference and the Who’s Who guide, Bolton was born on April 10, 1907, which would have made him 26 only until April 9, 1934.
 In other words, either the card was finalized quite early or the age was incorrect at the time the card was finalized.

 The final sentence of Weiland’s bio reads, “In May 1934, Weiland was transferred to the Cleveland Indians.”
 Eureka!
 We now know this card, hence the sheet, was not finalized until at least May.
 Researching the transaction further, we learn it did not occur until May 25.
 This further places finalization in very late May at the earliest.